White House horseshoe pit

-The White House horseshoe pit (pitch) is on its South Lawn, serving the official residence of the president of the United States.
+The White House horseshoe pit is a horseshoe pit on the South Lawn of the White House, the official residence of the president of the United States.
 It was established by President Harry Truman and later rebuilt by George H. W. Bush.

 History

 The first horseshoe pit at the White House was built by President Harry Truman; it is now the site of the putting green laid out by Dwight D. Eisenhower.
 The horseshoe champion Jimmy Risk demonstrated his skills at the pit for Truman and Admiral Chester W. Nimitz in 1946.

-A new 40 ft pit was built by President George H. W. Bush on the South Lawn, and unveiled on 1 April 1989 with 150 guests in attendance.
+A new 40 ft pit was built by President George H. W. Bush on the South Lawn and unveiled on 1 April 1989 with 150 guests in attendance.
 The men's horseshoe champion, Jim Knisley, and the women's champion, Diane Lopez, were present.